CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

     ![Inventory: Assign tags](../Images/hyb-ex1-g32.png)

     > **Note**: It could take up to 24 hours for all the recommendations to show up.
 And it is possible that during lab time, this may not show up – which is the case sometimes.
 If you don't see the data in **recommendations**.
-You can continue to the next exercise and verify this later.
+You can continue to the next task and verify this later.

 1. Navigate back to the Inventory page and clear the search keyword **Linux**.
 Then from the filter menu, select the **Resource Groups (1)** filter and then provide the **value (2)** **asclab-aks( 3)** (unselect remaining), and click on **Apply (4)**.
 Using this filter, you can see all resources related to the predefined Kubernetes resources that are monitored with active recommendations.